stwgb/kafka-producer/README.md

 - acks=0: No response of the broker is required -> data can be lost if broker goes down or producer throws an exception.
 If it is okay to lose messages acks=0 is fine.

-- acks=1: The response of the leader broker is requested.
+- acks=1: The response of the leader broker is required.
 But the broker will not wait for the acknowledging of the followers.
 Messages get lost if leader goes down before the followers got the replications of the messages.

 - acks=all or acks=-1: Is the strongest available guarantee.
 The leader waits for acknowledging of all in-sync replicas and then responses.
-Acks=all is necessary if you don't wont loose data.
-By applying acks=all you als need to apply **min.insync.replicas** to enable durability.
+Acks=all is necessary if you don't want loose data.
+By applying acks=all you also need to apply **min.insync.replicas** to enable durability.
 Common setting is min.insync.replicas=2.
 Then two ISR including the leader must acknowledge.
 When the replication.factor=3, acks=all and min.insync.replicas=2 you can tolerate one offline broker, if more brokers are offline the producer throws an exception.